OCPP 2.0.1 as Production Baseline. Controlled Path to 2.1.

 -

-3. SecurityTLS session setup, certificate lifecycle (provisioning, renewal, revocation), security profile enforcement across all three OCPP 2.0.1 profiles.
+3. SecurityTLS session setup, certificate lifecycle (provisioning, renewal, revocation), security profile enforcement for the required OCPP 2.0.1 profiles.

 -

 4. Hardware AbstractionChip-specific drivers, I/O adapters, vendor isolation, capability APIs.
-Supports 8 MCU families.
+Designed for adaptation across multiple MCU families.

 -